cdisc-org/DataExchange-ODM-LinkML/docs/YesOrNo.md

-_Enumeration used in mandatory, repeating, isReferenceData, usedMethod_
+_Enumeration used in isReferenceData, repeating, usedMethod, mandatory_